Business Impact NW Staff

 President & CEO

-Joe Sky-Tucker has over twenty years’ experience working in the nonprofit world in a variety of positions and organizations including direct experience working with at risk youth and families in crisis, fund development, and strategic planning.
-Currently he works as the President and CEO of Business Impact NW, an asset building/community lender that specializes in supporting small and micro-businesses; helping them to achieve financial stability.
-He has also worked with “at-risk” youth in mental health settings including working with foster care youth, children in locked psychiatric settings, and group homes.
-Joe Sky-Tucker has a Masters in Social Work from the University of Washington.
-He lives in Seattle.
+Joe Sky-Tucker has over twenty five years’ experience working in the nonprofit world in a variety of positions and organizations including direct experience working with at risk youth and families in crisis, fund development, and strategic planning.
+He has worked with “at-risk” youth in mental health settings including working with foster care youth, children in locked psychiatric settings, and group homes.
+Further he has worked to ensure hardworking families have access to safe, fair, and affordable financial services.

 Danielle Moser